-Kaori Kohyama from Tokyo is a freelance journalist and currently is Erasmus Mundus journalism student, serving as an assistant international coordinator at Constructive Institute.
+Kaori Kohvama from Tokvo is a freelance journalist and currently is Erasmus Mundus journalism student, serving as an assistant international coordinator at Constructive Institute.
 She holds a dual BA of political science and international politics from Waseda and Peking Universities as an Asian Future Leaders Scholar, and MA in comparative gender studies as a fellow at Yenching Academy.
-She won in 2021 the Foreign Correspondents' Club of Japan's Swadesh DeRoy journalism award.
+She won in 2021 the Foreign Correspondents' Club of Japan's Swadesh DeRov journalism award best techniques for creating a safe and interesting debate online.
+With the support of the the Danish Union of Journalists, she wrote a booklet with the best tools and techniques for online moderation.

-Nadia Nikolajeva was a digital journalist at Danish media organizations such as TV2, Ekstra Bladet and metroxpress.
-She started to experiment with 'dialogue' journalism in which readers become part of the story, leading to the creation of the network Ansvar for feedet (Responsibility for the feed) where journalists and social media editors share their best techniques for creating a safe and interesting debate online.
+Nadia Nikolaieva was a digital journalist at Danish media organizations such as TV2, Ekstra Bladet and metroxpress.
+She started to experiment with 'dialogue' journalism in which readers become part of the story, leading to the creation of the network Ansvar for feedet (Responsibility for the feed) where journalists and social media editors share their